-As used in this annual information form (the "AIF"), unless the context indicates or requires otherwise, the term(s): (a) "Company" or "Westaim" refer to The Westaim Corporation (including, where applicable, its predecessor entities) and its subsidiaries; (b) "HIIG" refers to Houston International Insurance Group, Ltd. and its subsidiaries; (c) "Arena Investors" refers to Westaim Arena Holdings II, LLC ("WAHII") and its subsidiaries (including, but not limited to Arena Investors, LP ("AI")); (d) "Arena FINCOs" refers collectively to Westaim Origination Holdings, Inc. ("WOH") and Arena Finance Holdings Co., LLC, ("AFHC") and each of their respective subsidiaries; and (e) "Arena Group" refers collectively to Arena Investors and the Arena FINCOs.
-Unless otherwise stated, the information contained in this AIF is as of March 26, 2020.
+As used in this Annual Information Form (the "AIF"), unless the context indicates or requires otherwise, the term(s): (a) "Company" or "Westaim" refer to The Westaim Corporation (including, where applicable, its predecessor entities) and its subsidiaries; (b) "Skyward Specialty" refers to Skyward Specialty Insurance Group, Inc. and its subsidiaries; (c) "Arena Investors" refers to Arena Investors Group Holdings, LLC ("AIGH") and its subsidiaries (including, but not limited to Arena Investors, LP ("AI")); (d) "Arena FINCOs" refers collectively to Westaim Origination Holdings, Inc. ("WOH") and Arena Finance Holdings Co., LLC, ("AFHC") and each of their respective subsidiaries; and (e) "Arena" refers collectively to Arena Investors and the Arena FINCOs.
+Unless otherwise stated, the information contained in this AIF is as of March 25, 2021.

 All dollar amounts herein are expressed in United States dollars unless otherwise indicated.
 Unless otherwise indicated, financial information in this AIF regarding the Company has been prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board.
-HIIG and the Arena Group maintain their accounts in United States dollars.
-The accounts of HIIG and the Arena Group are prepared in accordance with United States generally accepted accounting principles ("U.S. GAAP").
+Skyward Specialty and Arena maintain their accounts in United States dollars.
+The annual consolidated financial statements of Skyward Specialty are prepared in accordance with United States generally accepted accounting principles ("U.S. GAAP") and the annual financial statements of Arena are prepared in accordance with either IFRS or U.S. GAAP.